Is Hand hygiene adherence research good for us?

-Valentine’s Day is a day where love is celebrated worldwide.
+Hand hygiene adherence research.
+Valentine’s Day is a day when love is celebrated worldwide.
 The tradition originated to celebrate the work of Saint Valentine, a Christian martyr who lived in Rome in the third century.
 Saint Valentine helped secretly marry Christian couples who were forbidden from doing so under the strict Roman rule, such as soldiers.
 It is said that before his execution, he left behind a letter to his jailor’s daughter whom he helped, and signed it, “your Valentine”.
 Hence, the famous greeting card question – “be my Valentine?”

 Over the years, Valentine’s Day evolved further away from religion – and closer to our hearts.
 On this day, it is customary for lovers to bring each other gifts and, most often, chocolates, as a way to show their love to one another.